Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

 What is your relationship to work?
 To rest?

-Do you want to set an intention around practicing more mind-body awareness, more stillness, in order to feel and see more clearly in 2020?
+Do you want to set an intention around practicing more mind-body awareness, more stillness, in order to feel and see more clearly into your dream work (projects, place, people) in 2020?

-We will offer yoga, meditation, and coaching practices to relax and release from academic pressures as undergraduates, graduate students, staff members, and/or faculty member of color, and to launch your new year's wellness plans in tangible ways.
+We will offer a dreamwork healing circle, coaching practices, yoga, and meditation to relax and release from academic pressures as undergraduates, graduate students, staff members, and/or faculty member of color, and to remember your work and wellness your dreams in tangible ways.

 Your don't have to hustle for your worthiness.
+Hustle, instead, for a divine connection to yourself, and to your purpose.
 Start 2020 off with practices and community that affirm + embody this knowing.

-Classes will be co-taught and facilitated by:Dr. Tiffany Johnson (work and wellness researcher and registered yoga and meditation teacher)Dr. Adaeze Adigweme (physician and wellness coach)Dr. Natalie Watson-Singleton (strong black womanhood and mindfulness researcher, clinical & community psychologist)
+Classes will be co-taught and facilitated by:Dr. Tiffany Johnson (work and wellness researcher and registered yoga and meditation teacher)Dr. Adaeze Adigweme (physician and alignment coach)Dr. Natalie Watson-Singleton (strong black womanhood and mindfulness researcher, licensed clinical & community psychologist)

 Dates & Location:

 Sunday, January 26 and Sunday, February 2 at The Little Yoga Co-op.
 Both sessions are 2-3:30 pm.

 Each class costs $30.
 Proceeds go to Good Work Programming for academics, undergraduates, and leaders of color.